10 Limited-Time Offer Examples + Templates to Help You Craft Yours

 Two things make this email particularly efficient.
 First, it highlights the important details about the sale at the very top: the discount percentage, the minimum order requirements, and the date when the sale ends.
 Second, in addition to the featured image, Little Rooms added product cards to spotlight the products that are most likely to pique the subscribers’ interest and encourage them to click through.

-6. First-time purchase discount
+6. First purchase discount

 As a rule, it’s more difficult (and expensive) to sell something to newcomers rather than to your existing customers.
 So, using limited-time offers aimed exclusively at those who hear about your brand for the first time is a strategy worth trying.